moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - MicroSD Support 💾 This script supports moving the entire prefix to a microSD.
 The script will install launchers and games to your SD card, and the launchers in Steam will point to the SD card installation.
 This allows you to save internal storage space on your Steam Deck!

-- ProtonTricks is comptable with NonSteamLaunchers default installation (one prefix).
+- ProtonTricks is compatible with NonSteamLaunchers default installation (one prefix).
 This will add a NonSteamLaunchers shorcut in your library...this shortcut doesnt do anything.
 All you have to do is simply "Hide this Game" in your Library.
 Right click its properties and choose "Manage" and "Hide this Game".
 You never have to worry about it again!
 If you were to open up ProtonTricks to fix any game or launcher it is now accessible!

 - In case you didnt know, you can also choose to check mark "Separate App Id's" when installing a launcher, this will install all launchers in each of their own prefix.
 Automatically working with ProtonTricks!